curt0230/School_District_Analysis/README.md

 # School_District_Analysis
 ## Project overview
 The purpose of this project was to analyze the impact of several metrics (student body size, per-capita spending, and school type (district or charter)) on reading and math scores and passing rates across the district.
 Since the school board has received evidence of tampering regarding 9th grade reading and math scores from Thomas High School and since the full extent of the issue is currently unknown these scores have been stripped from the data set in order ot adhere to state testing standards.
 As such, this analysis was performed twice:  once with all scores and once after the scores in question have been stripped from the data set.
-All analysis and summary information presented here depicts values after the scores in question have been removed unless otherwise indicated.
+All analysis and summary information presents adjusted scores otherwise indicated.

 ## Resources